Rombecchi/version-compare/README.md

 > @param {object} **[options]** Optional flags that affect comparison behavior:

-- **lexicographical**: true compares each part of the version strings lexicographically instead of naturally; this allows suffixes such as "b" or "dev" but will cause "1.10" to be considered smaller than "1.2".
+- **lexicographical**: (true/[false]) compares each part of the version strings lexicographically instead of naturally; this allows suffixes such as "b" or "dev" but will cause "1.10" to be considered smaller than "1.2".
-- **zeroExtend**: true changes the result if one version string has less parts than the other.
+- **zeroExtend**: ([true]/false) changes the result if one version string has less parts than the other.
 In this case the shorter string will be padded with "zero" parts instead of being considered smaller.

 > @returns {number|NaN}
 - **0** if the versions are equal
-- a **negative** integer iff v1 < v2
+- a **negative** integer if v1 < v2
-- a **positive** integer iff v1 > v2
+- a **positive** integer if v1 > v2
 - **NaN** if either version string is in the wrong format

  ## UPDATE 1.1 (10-04-2018)
 - [x] added defaults to lexicographical (false) and zeroExtend (true)